 What is Chimney Chase?

-At its most basic definition, a chimney chase, or a chimney chase cover, is what covers the top of the chimney and keeps the elements out – including water, snow, etc.
+At its most basic definition a chimney chase cover is what covers the top of the chimney and keeps the elements out – including water, snow, etc.

 Types of Cover on a Chimney Chase

 While chimney chase covers all serve the same purpose, they also come in various materials.
 The four main types are aluminum, stainless steel, galvanized steel, and copper.
 Each of these materials has pros and cons.
 It’s critical to understand the benefits and risks of each before choosing one.

 One of the major benefits of an aluminum chimney chase cover is that it won’t rust, which is good for the overall longevity of the product.
 Of course, on the flip side, aluminum is a softer metal and might not hold up as well against harsher elements.

 Stainless steel is by far the most robust material that you can find to use for your chimney.
 It’s incredibly reliable, especially if you live in an area that sees a lot of troublesome weather.

 However, the downside to stainless steel is that it is costly.
 That being said, because it’s likely to last very long, it’s often worth the extra price.